Louis Litif: Family background

 He was born "Louis R. Lataif-Litif", and carried the nicknames "Little Louis" and "Disco Louie".
-He was the son of Shi'i Francophone Lebanese parents who were immigrants from what was then known as the Lebanese Republic.
+He was the son of Francophone Lebanese parents who were immigrants from what was then known as the Lebanese Republic.
 His last name was shortened and Americanized upon his parents' arrival in America.
 Louis' parents emigrated from Lebanon in 1934 after France took over the colony.
 They settled in Somerville, Massachusetts, where Litif was born.
 Litif was born and raised in the same South End-Roxbury neighborhood that had spawned Patriarca crime family captain Ilario Zannino, Stephen Flemmi, and Vincent Flemmi.
+As a teenager, Litif set up gambling rackets.

 Criminal career

 During the 1950s, Litif married an Irish American woman named Anna (nee Duggan) They had 2 children, a daughter and a son.
 Litif made himself a fixture on the handball courts at the L Street Bathhouse, playing all comers for $25 or $50 a game.
 His reputation as an earner made him popular with South Boston's criminal elite, and at one point police believed he was essentially running the neighborhood gambling rackets, taking in as much as $20,000 a week.

 In the late 1960s and early 1970s, Litif was considered, in official circles, to be one of the top bookmakers in South Boston.
-He was one of the few prominent Arab Americans active in Boston's criminal underworld other than the brothers.
+He was one of the few prominent Lebanese Americans active in Boston's criminal underworld other than the brothers.

 Before 1976, when he began associating with the Winter Hill Gang, little is known about Louis, except that he was the leader of a large scale sports gambling operation.
 Partnered with a fellow bookie known as "Joe the Barber," the operation was one of the biggest moneymakers for neighborhood boss Donald Killeen and his successors.